marie-simonin/Radish_SynCom/README.md

 # Radish_SynCom
 Study performed at INRAE - IRHS : Script to reproduce bioinformatics and figures of the article

-# Title: Transmission of synthetic seed bacterial communities to radish seedlings: impact on microbiota assembly and seedling phenotype
+# Title: Transmission of synthetic seed bacterial communities to radish seedlings: impact on microbiota assembly and plant phenotype

 # Figure 1 - Meta-analysis radish samples